nimakarimi97/my-thesis-MSc/README.md

 > A Clean LaTeX Style for Thesis Documents

-This repository contains my master's thesis titled "Sustaibale Mobility" along with the code and scripts used in my research project.
+This repository contains my master's thesis titled "Analyzing Bike Tracks Using Artificial Intelligence Algorithms" along with the code and scripts used in my research project.

 ## Thesis